barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ccmake ~/code/ANTs
 ```

 Hit 'c' to do an initial configuration.
 CMake will do some checking and then present options for review.

-'''Mac only''': Set `CMAKE_OSX_ARCHITECTURES` to "x86_64".
+Mac users will need to set `CMAKE_OSX_ARCHITECTURES` to "x86_64".

 If you are behind a firewall that blocks the git protocol, set `SuperBuild_ANTS_USE_GIT_PROTOCOL` to "OFF".